Traits

 , etc.;Implement defined traits in NFT metadata;

-Also implement a number of common traits, such as
+Also implement a number of common traits in metadata, such as

 named